 The research will facilitate and encourage innovation at the interfaces between sectors and companies by shedding light on collaboration activity and potential.

 The intention is to identify a core set of indicators that can be monitored and updated on a regular basis, six-monthly or annually, as appropriate and meaningful.
-Advanced Oxford intends to publish the first data from this study in autumn 2022.
+Advanced Oxford intends to publish the first data from this study in spring, 2023.

 In phase 2, the data set will facilitate potential ‘deep-dives’ into specific sectors of the knowledge economy.